Montana Native Plant Society, Valley of Flowers Chapter

 Programs and Activities

-Saturday, May 6 — Roaming the Riparian 9:30 am.
-Join ranch owner and Montana Land Reliance easement manager Kathryn Kelly to explore the Kelly Ranch along the Gallatin River west of Bozeman.
-This private ranch includes lush riparian habitat with cottonwood gallery forest, wet meadows, and dry juniper habitats, all in close proximity and featuring more than 50 varieties of native plants.
-The ranch is fully protected through a conservation easement in partnership with MLR.
-This will be an easy two- to three-hour walk, no trail.
-Meet to carpool in the southwest corner of the Gallatin Valley Mall parking lot (behind the pet store).
-Info: Jeff Copeland at 539-6029, email@example.com.
+9:30 am.
+Join Kelly Ranch owner and Montana Land Reliance Greater Yellowstone Manager Kathryn Kelly to explore the Kelly Ranch along the Gallatin River west of Bozeman.
+This private ranch includes lush cottonwood gallery forest, grassland, and sagebrush/juniper steppe habitats, plus well-preserved historic buildings and a pre-historic buffalo jump.
+It's protected by a conservation easement with the Montana Land Reliance.
+Easy 2-3 hour walk on two-tracks and cattle trails.
+Meet in the southwest corner of the Gallatin Valley Mall parking lot (behind the pet store), to carpool.
+Info: Jeff Copeland (406-539-6029).

 Field Trip Report